-How to stop stuttering requires replacing stuttering with a new way of talking that is incompatible with stuttering.
+How to stop stuttering requires replacing your stuttering with a new way of talking that is incompatible with stuttering.
 The tricks you use to hide your stuttering, like changing words to say easier sounds or using gestures and starter sounds, are no longer necessary.
 You say exactly what you want to say – anytime, anywhere.

 How To Stop Stuttering